marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 >[!NOTE]
 > During temporal reuse, the length of the reservoir (reservoir.z) gets clamped to 20, as suggested by the original ReSTIR paper.
 This avoids having too-long reservoirs, which may become "stagnant", and react slower to the changes in the scene.

-After merging, the reservoirs are validated.
+Prior to merging, the reservoirs are validated.
 A "shadow ray" is shot from the shaded point toward the sample held by the reservoir to confirm/disprove that the sample is still visible.
 Shadow rays are traced in screen-space usign a large marching step.

 >[!NOTE]
 > There's no reason to use fine-stepped ray marching, since we're not interested in what the ray intersects and where, but just if there's something between the shaded pixel and the sample.